web_0363.jpg

 Recognizing the unjust repercussions of less-than-Honorable discharges, Congress established the AFDRB to provide a pathway for veterans to seek relief.
 Johnson v.
 Kendall comes in response to the AFDRB’s failure to adequately consider the impact traumatic brain injuries, mental health conditions, or military sexual trauma can have on conduct during service and its failure to apply binding regulatory and statutory guidance respecting those conditions in its adjudications.
 As named plaintiffs of the proposed class, Johnson and Doe allege that the AFDRB discriminates against individuals with disabilities by failing to consider the impact that their mental health conditions had on their conduct.

 Following extensive settlement negotiations, the parties reached an agreement on April 24, 2023.
 On Sept.
 26, 2023, Judge Charles S. Haight, Jr., of the U.S. District Court for the District of Connecticut granted preliminary approval to the settlement, writing that “the proposed settlement addresses the needs and circumstances of the member class, consisting of a diverse group of Air Force veterans of the Nation’s most recent wars.”
-The Court will hold a hearing on Dec.
-4, 2023 to determine whether to grant final approval.
-For additional information about the proposed agreement, including a summary of the settlement terms, the class notice, and information about how to participate in the December 4 hearing, please visit www.JohnsonAirForceSettlement.com
+On June 11, Judge Haight gave final approval to the settlement.
+For additional information about the agreement, including a summary of the settlement terms, please visit www.JohnsonAirForceSettlement.com

 Selected Court Documents